simondhalliday/simondhalliday.github.io/research.md

 - "[Efficient Empiricism: R Markdown in Economics Education](https://www.tandfonline.com/doi/full/10.1080/00220485.2019.1618765)", 2019, *Journal of Economic Education*.
 A joint project with Tomas Dvorak (Union), Michael O'Hara (Hamilton) and Aaron Swoboda (Carleton College).
 Each of us were TIER fellow: Dvorak and O'Hara were 2015-16 fellows and Swoboda was a 2016-17 fellow (see [here](http://www.projecttier.org/about/people/#fellows)).
 See the companion site here: [simondhalliday.com/efficient_empiricism](simondhalliday.com/efficient_empiricism).

-## Revisions Requested
+##  Accepted and Forthcoming

 - "Reciprocity via Ratings: An experimental study of bias in evaluations:" With Jonathan Lafky (Carleton College).
 Our study examines how evaluations of objective ability can be influenced by generous or selfish behavior on the part of the person being evaluated.
 We allow subjects in a laboratory setting to rate (costly or free) a seller of a good and send the rating to a potential buyer.
-We find that seller quality is not significant and the main driver of rating behavior is the side payment sellers can make to raters. *Being revised after revise and re-submit received.*
+We find that seller quality is not significant and the main driver of rating behavior is the side payment sellers can make to raters. *Accepted  at The Journal of Behavioral and Experimental Economics*.

+## Revisions Requested

+- NA at the moment.

 ## Under Review